 • BA, Applied Linguistics in Translation, Pontificia Universidad Católica del Ecuador, 2013

-Following an internship in Padang, Indonesia, where he taught English at a local technical college, Esteban developed a strong interest in teaching, which motivated him to pursue an MA in Teaching Spanish.
-His MA project centered on how to teach B1 students the mood selection (indicative/subjunctive) and how meaning changes within relative clauses.
+After graduating from university and completing an internship in Padang, Indonesia, where he taught English at a local technical college, he developed a strong interest in teaching.
+This experience motivated him to pursue an MA in Teaching Spanish as a Foreign Language.
+His MA project focused on teaching B1 students about mood selection (indicative/subjunctive) and how meaning changes within relative clauses.